Vyral/ryan-ahearn/_posts/2018-09-25-what-should-you-know-about-our-real-estate-market.md

 {% include youtube.html %}

-The No.1 question I’ve been hearing lately is, “What is actually happening in the market right now?”
-Today, I’ll be sharing my answer.
+The No. 1 question I’ve been hearing lately is, “What is actually happening in the market right now?”
+Today I’ll be sharing my answer.

 **There are a few things that you need to know about our current market.** First, new listings are up 12.9% from last year.
 This number hasn’t been changing very much lately, but now we’ve seen a significant jump.
 Our inventory is also up by 19.8%.

-Next, the number of homes that are coming off the market and going under contract. **That number is down 6.1%, which is also a departure from the trends we’ve been seeing over the past few years.** The time that homes are spending on the market is also up 3.8% from last year.
+Next, **the number of homes that are coming off the market and going under contract is down 6.1%, which is also a departure from the trends we’ve been seeing over the past few years.** The time that homes are spending on the market is also up 3.8% from last year.

 {% include pullquote.html %}